sensemore/SMCom/README.md

 SMCom provides node-to-node communication (public-addressable) or private communication from one device to another (private-no address).

-**Why use SMCom ?**
+SMCom requires functions to handle communication channel which are write & read functions and two callbacks for user to define.

+**SMCom :**
-- Easy to implement for many devices
+- Easy to implement for many devices (ESP32, Arduino, Raspberry-Pi)
-- Low memory budget
+- Low memory budget (User can define the )
 - CRC check on messages so data loss can be detected and recovered
 - Provides cross platform communication mainly for embedded devices